yuoohmaths/MinimalCognition/README.md

 # Minimal Model of Cognition
-This is the repository to maintain the code for the following paper "*A minimal model of cognition based on oscillatory and reinforcement processes*".
+This is the repository to maintain the code for the following paper "Gyllingberg Linnéa†, Tian Yu† and Sumpter David J. T., [*A minimal model of cognition based on oscillatory and current-based reinforcement processes*](http://doi.org/10.1098/rsif.2024.0402), J. R. Soc.
+Interface, 22 (2025), rsif.2024.0402.".

 ## Requirement